ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 ### Discovery

 To begin, the client first needs to discover the parameters and the URL of each helper.
-The client sends a GET request to `[leader]/parameters`.
+The client sends a POST request to `[leader]/upload`.
 The leader responds with status 200 and the following message body:

 ```